 A plant every garden should have.
 A vigorous sub-shrub to 75cm.
 Foliage is glaucus and masses of mauve flowers.
 Will tolerate poor soils.
 Full sun is best.

 60 x 40.
 This lovely wallflower, as it's name suggests, gives constant cheer from spring to summer and often beyond that.
 The orange-red flowers mature to purple which creates an amazing multi-coloured flowering plant.
 Full sun to part shade.
-SOLD OUT

 This is a new wallflower to us but a beauty.
 'Found' by my brother-in-law at the Dunedin Farmer's Market Dark green foliage and flowers in a wine-red. grows to approx 45cm x 45cm